sigilante/duo/F-cores.md

 #   Cores

+_This module will introduce the key Hoon data structure known as the **core**, as well as ramifications._

 The Hoon subject is a noun.
 One way to look at this noun is to denote each fragment of is as either a computation or data.
 By strictly separating these two kinds of things, we derive the data structure known within Hoon as a _core_.

 Cores are the most important data structure in Hoon.
 They allow you to solve many coding problems by identifying a pattern and supplying a proper data structure apt to the challenge.
 You have already started using cores with `|=` bartis gate construction and use.